MOON RESEARCH GROUP

 Congratulations to Faith Dobias (Moon group undergrad student) for being selected as a 2024 Michelin Science Scholar!
 This new program supported by Michelin recognizes promising undergraduate researchers working in chemistry, materials science, and engineering.

 Congratulations to Siqi Wang (Moon group MS student) for accepting an offer to pursue her PhD in Chemical Engineering at The University of Texas at Austin!
-We wish you the best!
+We wish her all the best!

 January 2024: New PhD student